npstorey/cattenthecurve/README.md

 The Coronavirus pandemic is evolving quickly, and it is important to stay informed of up to date information from the [Center for Disease Control](https://www.cdc.gov/coronavirus/2019-ncov/index.html) and Local Health Departments.

-Many public health experts have stressed the importance of social distancing as a means to Flatten The Curve (**lesson the impact of the pandemic on those most vulnerable**). #CattenTheCurve is a fun meme to help spread the word about the importance of social distancing and other actions that can [#FlattenTheCurve](https://www.flattenthecurve.com/).
+Many public health experts have stressed the importance of social distancing as a means to **lesson the impact of the pandemic on those most vulnerable**. #CattenTheCurve is a fun meme to help spread the word about the importance of social distancing and other actions that can [#FlattenTheCurve](https://www.flattenthecurve.com/).

 These are stressful times and it is important to find ways to connect to our community in a way that helps us feel supported.
 Let’s find creative ways to hang out.
 Watch a bad movie with your friends!